MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/supervision-policies.md

     - **Data Investigation case**: Data Investigations allow you to search for sensitive, malicious, or misplaced data across Microsoft 365 and to take appropriate action to redmediate the data spillage.
 Creating a new investigation from a Communication Supervision alert allows reviewers to properly evaluate the extent of any data spillage.
 To learn more about data investigation cases, see [Overview of Data Investigations in Microsoft 365](overview-data-investigations.md).
     - **Advanced eDiscovery case**: Advanced eDiscovery provides an end-to-end workflow to preserve, collect, review, analyze, and export content that's responsive to your organization's internal and external investigations.
 It also lets legal teams manage the entire legal hold notification workflow to communicate with custodians involved in a case.
 Assigning an employee as a custodian in an Advanced eDiscovery case from a Communication Supervision alert helps your legal team take appropriate actions and manage content preservation.
 To learn more about Advanced eDiscovery cases, see [Overview of the Advanced eDiscovery in Microsoft 365](overview-ediscovery-20.md).

-### Monitor NEED NEW TERM?
+### Monitor

+Keeping track and managing compliance issues identified by Communication Supervision policies spans the entire workflow process.
+As alerts are generated and investigation and remediation actions are implemented, existing policies may need review and updates and new policies may need to be created.
+Use Communication Supervision dashboards, reports, and events recorded in the unified Office 365 audit logs to evaluate and improve your compliance posture.

 ## Ready to get started?

-To configure Communication Supervision for your Microsoft 365 organization, see [Configure Communication Supervision for your Microsoft 365 organization (Preview)](configure-supervision-policies.md).
-To configure Communication Supervision in your Office 365 organization, see [Configure Communication Supervision in Office 365](supervision-configure-office-365.md).
+To configure Communication Supervision for your Microsoft 365 organization, see [Configure Communication Supervision for Microsoft 365 (Preview)](configure-supervision-policies.md).
+To configure Communication Supervision in your Office 365 organization, see [Configure Communication Supervision for Office 365](supervision-configure-office-365.md).